koval64/various/README.md

 python 3, terminal

-Copy part of one Koala format image to another.
+Copy part of one Koala format image in to another.

 Example input images: